maxkl/wasm-malloc/README.md

 ## Usage

+**Sadly Google Chrome currently has a bug which causes the tab to crash if `WebAssembly.Memory#grow()` is being called from WebAssembly.
+It works in Mozilla Firefox, I haven't tested it in other browsers.**

 The functions can be invoked in JavaScript as `instance.exports.malloc()/calloc()/free()`.

 In C these functions can be included with `mm.h`, they have the exact same signature as in the C standard library.